ainneo/react-functional/README.md

 ## Searching, Filtering, Loading, and Sorting with Hooks
 I built this project to demo searching, filtering, loading, and sorting using hooks in react.
+This project is all about functionality, not design.
 ### Building the search component:
 To show some data on a list we will be using a link to an API that returns images and titles of those images from this link. https://jsonplaceholder.typicode.com/albums/1/photos